Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Scenes/BasicSceneView/README.md

 # Display a scene

-Display a scene with a terrain surface and some imagery.
+Display a scene with a terrain surface and imagery.

 ![](screenshot.png)